Zashjin/Reservation-final/README.md

 # Capstone: Restaurant Reservation System
 ## Description
-For this project, I created an application for restaurants to allows users to create, update, view, delete reservations, as well as seat them at varius tables within the restaurant.
+I created an application so that restaurants can allow their users to create, update, view, and delete reservations.
+I made is possible to seat them at varius tables within the restaurant as well.

 ## Technologies & Tools
 * React